 Membrane Protein Structural Biology Group

-The Membrane Protein Structural Biology Group works on structural and functional characterizing of membrane proteins that are essential for human health and highly attractive targets in the treatment of disease.
+The Membrane Protein Structural Biology Group works on structural and functional characterizing of membrane proteins that are essential for human health and highly attractive targets in the treatment of diseases.

 The overarching aim is to reveal the molecular principles and determinants of transport processes across cellular membranes for these proteins.
 To this end, we use a number of complementary techniques centered on X-ray crystallography and cryo-EM using the latest techniques to study structure-function-disease relationships of membrane proteins.

 Membrane proteins are of critical importance to nearly every aspect of cell physiology, comprising about one-third of all proteins.
 Compared to soluble proteins, however, an understanding at the molecular-level for the membrane bound counterparts lags far behind.
 This lack of structural knowledge significantly impairs our understanding of the functions and mechanisms of these proteins, hereby preventing further applied, biomedical and biotechnological research.

 The focus of our group is eukaryotic and prokaryotic membrane proteins that are linked to ion homeostasis and in particular transport of transition metals across cellular membranes.
 Our current targets include P-type ATPases aquaporins and ion channels of various kinds.
 Underscoring the significance of these types of proteins, malfunctioning of different membrane proteins have been associated with diseases ranging from brain edema, to cancer, and neurodegenerative diseases.